ramchaik/aether/README.md

 ## Inter-service Communication 🔀

 Aether utilizes gRPC with Protocol Buffers for efficient and type-safe communication between microservices.
 This ensures high performance and maintainability across the system.

+## Auto-scaling ⚖️

+Aether implements intelligent auto-scaling to ensure optimal resource utilization and responsiveness:

+- **Horizontal Pod Autoscaler (HPA)**: Most pods use CPU metrics for scaling, ensuring efficient resource usage across the cluster.
+- **KEDA (Kubernetes Event-driven Autoscaling)**: The Forge service utilizes KEDA with AWS SQS triggers, allowing it to scale based on the number of messages in the queue.
+This ensures rapid processing of build requests during high-demand periods.

+This combination of HPA and KEDA allows Aether to dynamically adjust to varying workloads, maintaining performance while optimizing resource consumption.

 ## Contributing 🤝